New MGCAMB tests of gravity with CosmoMC and Cobaya: Testing gravity with the new MGCAMB

 Current data is unable to constrain all three symmetron parameters ($\xi_*$, $\beta_*$ and $a_*$) simultaneously.
-For our demonstration, we fix the values of $\beta_*=1$ and $a_*=0.5$, and constrain the remaining parameter $\xi_*$ that sets the Compton wavelength of the fifth force mediated by the scalar field,
+For our demonstration, we set $\beta_*=1$ and $a_*=0.5$, and constrain the remaining parameter $\xi_*$ that sets the Compton wavelength of the fifth force mediated by the scalar field,

 We present our results in terms of $\lambda_c$.

 We use the new version of {\tt MGCosmoMC} to compare constraints on $\lambda_c$ in the symmetron model with universal and CDM-only coupling.
 Along with $\xi_*$, we vary the main cosmological parameters: $\Omega_bh^2$, $\Omega_ch^2$, $\theta$, $\tau$, $n_s$ and $\ln[10^{10}A_s]$.
 Our dataset includes the Planck 2018 CMB temperature, polarization and lensing~\cite{Aghanim:2019ame}, joint measurements of baryon acoustic oscillations (BAO) and redshift-space distortions (RSD) from BOSS DR12~\cite{BOSS:2016wmc}, the SDSS DR7 MGS data~\cite{Ross:2014qpa}, the BAO measurement from 6dF~\cite{Beutler_2011}, and the Dark Energy Survey (DES) Year 1 galaxy-galaxy-lensing correlation data~\cite{Abbott:2017wau} with the standard cut of nonlinear scales (see \cite{Zucca:2019xhg} for more details on the implementation of the cut).
 We use a logarithmic prior on $\xi_*$ covering seven orders of magnitude, $\xi_* \in [10^{-6}, 1]$.